 T5 fluorescent tubes

-T5 fluorescent tubes can be installed to efficiently light everything from aquariums to factories, schools, offices, supermarkets, and even underground railways.
+T5 fluorescent tubes can be installed to efficiently light everything from factories, to schools, offices, supermarkets, and even underground railways.

-They’re a cost effective way of lighting large spaces because they typically last up to 20,000 hours and have low mercury content, ensuring that they have a minimal environmental impact.
+They’re a cost effective way of lighting large spaces because they can last up to 30,000 hours and have low mercury content, ensuring that they have a minimal environmental impact.
 The T5 tubes achieve this by using a coating on the inside of the glass wall that stops the glass and phosphors from absorbing mercury.

 Another advantage that T5 fluorescent tubes offer is that they produce high levels of colour rendering and efficacy.
 The correlated colour temperature (CCT) and colour rendering index (CRI) of the lamps is determined by the phosphors used in the manufacturing process.
 The CRI of the T5 lamps can be specified from 70 to the mid-90s.
 For good quality lighting, we recommend to specify a CRI of at least 80.
 With T5 fluorescent lights you can choose different shades of white light, such as cool white, warm white and daylight.